jdoleary/Spellmasons/docs/CriticalPath.md

 # Critical Path
+- Milestone | **Marketing** | Planning on September 1
     - Get mastered SFX from Brad
     - Record multiplayer playtest
-- Milestone | **Marketing** | Planning on September 1
-    - Make Steam Page
+    - Get Steampage approved
         - Forward Spellmasons.com to steam back
+    - Make Trailer
     - Start marketing
-- Milestone X | **Doodads**
+- Milestone | **Final Content**
     - More interactable doodads (explosive barrels, movable cover)
+    - Need spell effects
+        - aoe
+        - blood curse
+        - chain
+        - pull/push
+    - Liquid Splash Animation
+        - Lava, blood, Water
+    - Rework "Expand" / AOE so that if affects the radius of any radius using spell (e.g. Bloat)
-- Milestone X | **Beta Testers** | Planning on October 1
+- Milestone | **Beta Testing** | Planning on October 1
     - Tutorial / Explain prompts based on user actions
     - Optimize game
         - repelCircleFromLine is used for both unit crowding and wall physics and with wall physics it doesn't need a reference to underworld, that's only needed for unit crowding to make sure they don't crowd each other through walls